stefan-bergstein/openshift-tutorials/ml-monitoring/ml-monitoring.md

 Your Grafana instance should be connected to you Prometheus instance as datascourde

-Therfore, create a Grafana datasource for Prometheus:
+Therefore, create a Grafana datasource for Prometheus:

 ```
 oc apply -f grafana-prometheus-datasource.yaml